Ons2024/Documentation/Litterature review/Data-Driven Traffic Assignment. A Novel Approach for Learning Traffic Flow Patterns  Using a Graph Convolutional Neural Network.md

 ### Graph Convolution Neural Network for Flow Pattern Learning

 1. **Convolutional Neural Networks (CNNs)**

     ##### **The main idea**

 	Instead of looking at all the input data at once (like a regular neural network), a CNN looks at **small parts** (or **patches**) of the data using a **filter** (also called a **kernel**).

 	These filters “slide” across the input and detect patterns such as:
-		-
 		- Edges
 		- Shapes

-- Colors

 		- More complex features as the network gets deeper

 	This operation is called **convolution**